-The service area reimburses facilities owned and operated by the Department of Mental Health and Mental Retardation and Substance Abuse Services (DMHMRSAS) for medically necessary services provided to Medicaid eligible recipients residing
+The service area reimburses facilities owned and operated by the Department of Behavioral Health and Development Services (DBHDS) for medically necessary services provided to Medicaid eliqible recipients residing in these facilities.

-The DMHMRSAS operates 15 state mental health or mental retardation facilities that provide highly structured intensive inpatient treatment and habilitation services.
-The state mental health facilities provide a range of psychiatric, psychological, psychosocial rehabilitation, nursing, support, and ancillary services.
+The DBHDS operates 15 state mental health or mental retardation facilities that provide highly structured intensive inpatient treatment and habilitation services.
+The state mental health mental retardation (MHMR) facilities provide a range of psychiatric, psychological, psychosocial rehabilitation, nursing, support, and ancillary services.
 The mental retardation training centers provide residential care and training in areas such as language, self-care, independent living, socialization, academic skills, and motor development.
-The Hiram Davis Medical Center provides medical care to state facility patients and residents
+The Hiram Davis Medical Center provides medical care to state facility patients and residents.

-DMAS works in partnership with the DMHMRSAS to ensure that services are medically necessary, provided in the most appropriate setting and that the reimbursement rates are sufficient to help maintain the financial viability of these state owned facilities.
+DMAS works in partnership with the DBHDS to ensure that services are medically necessary, provide the most appropriate setting, and that the reimbursement rates are sufficient to help maintain the financial viability of these state owned facilities.

-- · Describe how this service supports the agency mission - By providing coverage for the services provided through the Commonwealth's public MHMR facilities we are ensuring access to needed medical care for a vulnerable population. - Describe the Statutory Authority of this Service Federal Legislation: Title XIX of the Social Security Act CFR: 42 part 440 Code of Virginia: Chapter 32.1, Chapter 10
+Describe how this service supports the agency mission By providing coverage for the services provided through the Commonwealth's public MHMR facilities we are ensuring access to needed medical care for a vulnerable population.

+Describe the Statutory Authority of this Service Federal Legislation: Title XIX of the Social Security Act CFR: 42 part 440 Code of Virginia: Chapter 32.1, Chapter 10

-Agency Customer Group Customer served annually customers Beneficiaries / Clients: Low-income, Aged, and Disabled Virginians with Mental Health/Mental Retardation Diagnoses 2,537 0
+Agency Customer Group Customer Customers served annually Potential annual customers Medicaid (adults) and FAMIS Plus (children) Beneficiaries / Clients: Low-income, Aged, and Disabled Virginians with Mental Health/Mental Retardation Diagnoses 2,316 0

 The average daily census at Virginia's state mental health facilities and state mental retardation training centers has declined steadily over the past 30 years due to various facility discharge and diversion projects and the increased use of atypical antipsychotic medications.
-This trend is evident in the Medicaid-funded utilization, which has declined 61 percent at state mental health facilities and 16 percent at state mental retardation training centers over the past ten years.
-In fiscal year 2007, the Virginia Medicaid program covered treatment services for 1,055 residents of state mental health facilities and 1,482 residents of state mental retardation training centers\.
-This represents a five percent decline over the 2,673 individuals served in fiscal year 2006.
+This trend is evident in the Medicaid-funded utilization, which has declined 37 percent at state mental health facilities and 30 percent at state mental retardation training centers over the past ten years.
+In fiscal year 2009, the Virginia Medicaid program covered treatment services for 961 residents of state mental health facilities and 1,355 residents of state mental retardation training centers.
+This represents a five percent decline over the 2,434 individuals served in state fiscal year 2008.